 Many sales managers (and salespeople) dread the annual performance review.
-And it's true that the performance review can be both unpleasant and useless.
+And the performance review can indeed be both unpleasant and useless.
 But when properly conducted, a review can also be a highly useful tool for building goals and planning your coaching time for the year to come.

 The best performance reviews don't contain any surprises.
-That's because if a salesperson falters, his sales manager should let him know right away and help him overcome the difficulty – not wait until the annual review and then spring a complaint on him.
+For example, if a salesperson falters, his sales manager should let him know right away and help him overcome the difficulty.
+They should not wait until the annual review and then spring a complaint on him.
 Similarly, a salesperson who performs exceptionally should receive appropriate praise from her sales manager as each success occurs.

 Performance Successes and Failures

 The performance review is a great time to go over those successes and failures from the past year.
 Looking at those moments all at once can help to uncover patterns of behavior that are influencing those events.
-For example, if a salesperson consistently performs best during months when he does more cold calling, that's a pretty clear indicator that bumping his cold calling the rest of the year will bring him even greater success.
+If a salesperson consistently performs best during months when he does more cold calling, It's a pretty clear indicator that bumping his cold calling the rest of the year will bring him even greater success.
 So throughout the year, sales managers should note each salesperson's performance and keep these records on hand for the final review.

 Performance reviews look at both quantifiable and non-quantifiable items.
 Quantifiable items are things that can be counted and given a firm number.
 For example, the number of sales a salesperson closes is quantifiable.
 So are the number of appointments he makes, his wallet share for his existing customers, and his pipeline ratios.
 Non-quantifiable items can't be given a specific value but are nevertheless important.
-Such items include the salesperson's attitude and behavior towards the rest of the sales team, how well he treats his customers, the appearance and impression he projects, and how he handles criticism.
+Such items include:

 If you insist that your salespeople keep good records, quantifiable items are easy to track.
 Non-quantifiable items are a little trickier, but if you meet with your salespeople for coaching on a regular basis and keep an eye on them in between, you'll probably have a good idea of how they're behaving.